Washed, Natural, Honey: Coffee Processing 101

 Washed coffees focus solely on the bean.
 They let you taste you what’s on the inside, not the outside.

-You see, a natural or honey processed coffee requires that the coffee cherry around the bean be flavourful.
-Washed coffees, however, depend almost 100% on the bean having absorbed enough natural sugars and nutrients during its growing cycle.
-This means the variety, soil, weather, ripeness, fermentation, washing, and drying are absolutely key.
+A natural or honey processed coffee requires a flavourful coffee cherry.
+Washed coffees depend almost 100% on the bean having absorbed enough natural sugars and nutrients during its growing cycle.
+This means the varietal, soil, weather, ripeness, fermentation, washing, and drying are key.

-Washed coffees reflect both the science of growing the perfect coffee bean and the fact that farmers are an integral part of crafting the taste of a coffee bean.
-When looking at washed coffees, it becomes apparent that the country of origin and environmental conditions play a vital role in adding to the flavour.
+Washed coffees reflect both science of growing coffee and that farmers are an integral part of crafting its taste.
+With washed coffees, the country of origin and environmental conditions add to the flavour.

-This means that the washed process is able to highlight the true character of a single origin bean like no other process – and it’s the reason why so many specialty coffees are washed.
+This means that the washed process highlights the true character of a single origin bean like no other process.
+It’s why so many specialty coffees are washed.

 As Holly of North Star Roasters says, “Washed Ethiopian and Kenyan coffees are fantastic examples of the clarity of flavour that can be coaxed out if the coffee is processed correctly.”